lemieux-lab/BamQuery/docs/source/command.rst

 **-\-t**
 ----------
-Specify the number of processing threads (CPUs) to use for BamQuery.
-The default is 4
+Specify the number of processing threads to run BamQuery.
+By default, BamQuery runs in 4 threads.

 .. |br| raw:: html